 Is your skin looking thinner, less bouncy and more delicate?
-There's no question that your skin’s thickness changes with age.
+There's no question that the thickness of your skin changes with age.
 Gradually, your skin feels drier, more delicate and less elastic.
 And with thinner skin comes a weakened skin barrier.
-When skin is healthy, it successfully performs its job of protecting us from irritation, skin diseases and inflammation.
+When the skin is healthy, it successfully performs its job of protecting us from irritation, skin diseases and inflammation.
 But when our skin barrier is impaired, the body can't defend itself.
 We’re going to explore how thin and weak skin can compromise the skin barrier, and repair methods for how to make the skin healthier and stronger.

 As you age, you may see shifts in your skin texture and elasticity.
 The reason your skin might appear thinner and drier is because your body produces less collagen as you get older.
 Collagen is the structural protein that gives skin its elasticity, strength and suppleness.
 Collagen fibers are the sturdy columns that support the top layer of the skin which prevents saggy skin.
 But with collagen decline comes thinner and less supple skin.
 You can thank your genetics for how quickly your store of collagen decreases.

 As Healthline suggests, you may develop thin skin from long-term use of specific medications including:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil) or naproxen (Aleve)

 There are also a number of lifestyle factors that may cause early aging and thinning of the skin including: